kc9kq/kc9kq.github.io/_posts/2022-06-14-arrl-Field-Day.md

 ---
 layout: post
-title:  "Field Day!"
+title:  "Field Day!
+(2022)"
 date:   2022-06-14 19:00:00 -0500
-categories: Parks on the Air
+categories: Field Day
 ---

 Field Day be held worldwide June 25-26, 2022 on the air!
 Locally, HVARC will participate in activities at TBD.